Education as architecture.

 Ed.D., Higher Education Administration

-University of Georgia, McBee Institute - 2025 to 2027
+University of Georgia, McBee Institute — in progress

 M.S., Organizational Leadership

-Columbus State University - 4.0 GPA, Phi Kappa Phi
+Columbus State University · 4.0 GPA, Phi Kappa Phi

-University of South Carolina
+University of South Carolina · Minor: Biology (Pre-Medicine)

 Project Management Professional (PMP)

-Project Management Institute - Issued Mar 2026
+Project Management Institute

 ICF Coaching Credential

-International Coaching Federation - Practicum in progress
+International Coaching Federation — practicum in progress

 Board Member